-ATU will act on any formal or informal notice/complaint of violation of the Equal Opportunity, Harassment (Sexual Misconduct), and Nondiscrimination Policy and Procedures that is received by the Title IX Coordinator, the AA/EEO Officer, or any other Official with Authority by applying these procedures, known as Process A.
+ATU will act on any formal or informal notice/complaint of violation of the Equal Opportunity, Harassment (Sexual Misconduct), and Nondiscrimination Policy and Procedures that is received by the Title IX Coordinator13, the AA/EEO Officer, or any other Official with Authority by applying these procedures, known as Process A.

-The procedures below, Process A, apply only to qualifying allegations of sexual harassment (including sexual assault, dating violence, domestic violence, and stalking, as defined above) involving students, staff, administrator, or faculty members.
+Process A, applies only to qualifying allegations of sexual harassment (including sexual assault, dating violence, domestic violence, and stalking, as defined above) involving students, staff, administrator, or faculty members.